Chapter 4 : The Company We Keep

 Octavius smiled knowingly at me from the opposite side of the throng of people--we had learned how to fly together, so he'd experienced my failure first-hand.

 "Sorry," Lupin smiled apologetically, "we're just going to have some fun with our feet on the ground.
-We'll have plenty more time when you're finished flying."
+We'll see you when you're through."

 "Fine," Lynn still looked a bit disappointed, but turned to everyone else and asked if they were ready.

 Moments later they were all kicking off the ground as Remus and I made our way to the stands.

 "Thank you.
 You really didn't have to do that," I whispered.

 "No problem at all," he allowed me to go up the stairs first, "I'm actually not much of a flyer myself.
 Anyway, I saw you almost collide with the whomping willow first year," his eyes danced with laughter, "we don't need a trip to the hospital wing tonight."

 "You… how?" was it possible for me to be more embarrassed tonight?

 "I happened to be looking out the window during an exceptionally boring History of Magic lesson," he actually chuckled.
 I turned red again.

 "I'm sorry about the other night," I blurted after a few minutes.